use-ink/ink-workshop/workshop/2_BEGINNER_WORKSHOP.md

 ## 🍀 Good luck!

-If you enjoyed this workshop, you can find more ink! tutorials [here](https://docs.substrate.io/tutorials/).
+If you enjoyed this workshop, you can find more ink! tutorials on the [ink! website](https://use.ink/) and on the [substrate website](https://docs.substrate.io/tutorials/)